pfongkye/antelopes-app/TRD.md

 - Use [Jest](https://jestjs.io/docs/getting-started#using-typescript) and [React Testing Library](https://testing-library.com/docs/react-testing-library/intro/) for testing purposes.

+- Use [chart.js](https://www.chartjs.org/) for data visualization library.
+Canvas that can load a large dataset compared to SVG nodes (like [d3.js](https://d3js.org/)).

 # Test Cases

 - View a table with data related to antelope in columns